 1. They Are Known For Their Stubborn Behavior

 Though these dogs are intelligent and more than capable of learning things, they have a strong reputation for being stubborn.
 If they don’t want to do what you want them to do, they will protest.

 2. They Tend To Be More Aloof Than Other Dogs

 Because they have an independent mindset, they can be more on the aloof side- again, similar to cats.
 They care about certain things and couldn’t care less over other things.

 Sometimes they’ll willingly do something they’re expected to do; other times, they won’t.
 It’s all about what they feel like doing.
 This indifferent or standoffish behavior is often confused with a lack of affection.
-It isn’t a lack of affection, but rather a streak of independence.
+It isn’t a lack of affection but rather a streak of independence.

-22. Higher Prey Drive than Other Dogs
+3. Higher Prey Drive Than Other Dogs